-While using a Ubuntu system if you encounter difficulty in reading the text on your screen, there are many ways you can fix it according to your vision requirements.
+If you are having difficulty reading the text on the screen when using an Ubuntu system, there are many ways you can fix this according to your visual requirements.

-In this article, we will describe three ways for you to change the screen text size in Ubuntu.
+In this article, we will describe three ways you can change the screen text size in Ubuntu.

 Method 1: Through Ubuntu Settings Utility